by Randall S. Hansen, Ph.D.

 - Don't make ultimatums, beg, whine, or get angry.
 Do be professional.

-- Do Do have an idea of your value both inside the company and on the job market, by using our Salary Calculator.
+- Do have an idea of your value both inside the company and on the job market.
 And do use these salary negotiation resources.

 - Don't be unrealistic in seeking too much of a raise.
 Do have an idea of the parameters you should